Hrishi5111998/Hrishi5111998/README.md

 :wine_glass: Currently learning Java.

-:soccer: I like to contribute to open source, football and making friends with people who loves tech.
+:soccer: I like to contribute to open source,to watch football and making friends with people who loves tech.

  <h4>:computer:   Tech Stack </h4>